 The sum of 10 billion won is considered a blockbuster budget in Korea, and the budgets for Warner's other projects are expected to match local standards as expenses are expected to be recouped from the local market.

-Choi's appointment in 2015 has been follwed by that of Monique Esclavissat as Warner's executive vp of international production and acquisition, and that of Marc Gareton as executive vp of international production.
+Choi's appointment in 2015 has been followed by that of Monique Esclavissat as Warner's executive vp international production and acquisition, and that of Marc Gareton as executive vp international production.

 The execs on Wednesday in Seoul emphasized that local productions are ensured full creative freedom, and the appointment of a local veteran such as Choi reflects Warner's vision to create local films for local audiences.